- 18 Jan 2022

-The interest on loans is accrued on a daily basis, which allows you to charge your clients only for the days they actually used the loan amount.
+Interest on loans is accrued on a daily basis, which allows you to charge your clients only for the days they used the loan amount.

-So, for instance, if a client pays back before the due date, Mambu will display the exact interest amount that the client owes at that moment.
-Also, when a repayment is late, interest will keep being accumulated each day.
+For example, if a client pays back the loan amount before the due date, Mambu will display the exact interest amount that the client owes at that moment.
+Also, when a repayment is late, interest will keep accumulating each day.

 The only calculation method in which interest is not accrued in Mambu is Fixed Flat.
 When using this method, the interest always reflects the amount that would be due on the due date, regardless of the actual payment date.